JustHarshit/skills-communicate-using-markdown/index.md

 ![image](https://github.com/user-attachments/assets/d5d87a3a-6e85-4412-8bb2-6ab9513a2622)

 Cancer is a group of diseases involving abnormal cell growth with the potential to invade or spread to other parts of the body; the latter process is referred to as metastasis.
 Metastases are the primary cause of death from cancer.
 Over 100 types of cancers affect humans.
-Cancer is a leading cause of death worldwide.Cancer is a genetic disease as it is caused by mutations or changes to genes that control the way our cells function, causing them to behave irregularly, especially how they grow and divide.
+Cancer is a leading cause of death worldwide.Cancer is a genetic disease as it is caused by mutations or changes to genes that control the way our cells function, causing them to behave irregularly, especially how they grow and divide.<br>

 ![image](https://github.com/user-attachments/assets/c67431da-f878-43fb-97fb-a6cee08b7658)